How to Get Equipment Financing Fast

 There are two common ways to finance equipment: through loans or a lease.
 While both achieve the same ends — giving you access to the equipment needed to run your business — there are plenty of differences between the two methods.
 Here’s a rundown on each:

 An equipment loan is a loan taken out with the express purpose of purchasing equipment.
 Typically, the equipment secures the loans — if you can no longer afford to pay the loans, the equipment gets collected as collateral.
 These loans are useful for business owners that need a piece of equipment long-term but can’t afford to make the purchase outright.
-A lending institution might agree to extend the majority of the capital so that you can pay in periodic increments.
+A lending institution might agree to extend most of the capital so that you can pay in periodic increments.

 There are a few downsides to this arrangement.
 Most lending institutions will only agree to pay 80%-90% of the cost, leaving you to cover the other 10%-20%.
 The other downside is that, in the long term, the arrangement will ultimately cost more than if you had just bought the equipment outright.
 The cost of borrowing changes depending upon the amount borrowed, interest rate, and term length.

 For this reason, it’s essential to do the math before accepting equipment loans.
-Equipment loans interest rates can vary wildly depending on your lender (7% – 30% is an extremely rough range for what you can expect), your credit rating, the amount of time you’ve been in business, and any number of other arcane formulas a specific lender decides to apply to your case.
+Equipment loan interest rates can vary wildly depending on your lender (7% – 30% is an extremely rough range for what you can expect), your credit rating, the amount of time you’ve been in business, and any number of other arcane formulas a specific lender decides to apply to your case.
 In most cases, equipment loan interest rates are fixed rather than variable.

 Leasing equipment is a popular option if you need to trade out equipment frequently or don’t have the capital to pay the down payment required for loans.
 It’s also more likely to cover additional soft costs associated with shipping and installing the equipment.
 Instead of borrowing money to purchase the equipment, you’re paying a fee to borrow the equipment.
-The lessor (the leasing company) technically maintains ownership of the equipment but lets you use it.
+The lessor (the leasing company) technically maintains equipment ownership but lets you use it.
 Lease arrangements can vary depending upon your company’s needs.

 Most commonly, merchants enter a lease agreement if they periodically need to switch out their equipment for an updated version.
 If you want to own the equipment, some lessors offer the option of purchasing the equipment at the end of the term.
-Leasing generally carries lower monthly payments than loans but might wind up being more expensive in the long run.
+Leasing generally carries lower monthly payments than loans but might be more expensive in the long run.
 In part, leases tend to be more expensive because they carry a larger interest rate than loans.

 Fair Market Value (FMV) Lease: